atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0432-add-ons.md

 There are a number of add-on tools, they have to be installed separately:

 **cf-diag**
-: Diagnostic tool (check the health of a CFEngine host).
+: Diagnostic tool (checks the health of a CFEngine host).

 **masterfiles-stage**
 : Policy deployment tool - designed to run on the Policy Server and safely deploy policy from upstream locations to a directory on the Policy Server for distribution to clients.